Java and Gradle: Build Automation

 Gradle also offers incremental builds, which means that it only recompiles parts of the code that have changed since the last build, which can save a lot of time.
 Additionally, Gradle’s build cache can reuse outputs from previous builds, making subsequent builds even faster.

 In summary, using Java in conjunction with Gradle can streamline the build process, making it faster and more efficient.
-By automating repetitive tasks and leveraging features like incremental builds and build caching, developers can spend more time writing code and less time managing the build process.
+By automating repetitive tasks and using features like incremental builds and build caching, developers can spend more time writing code and less time managing the build process.

 Benefits of Build Automation with Gradle